 Year 1 Activities

 In September 2016, Lisa Goddard and Radley Horton agreed to serve as co-chairs of the climate adaptation initiative.
-The following is a summary of the primary activities of the initiative within its first year.Formation of a steering committee: In fall 2016, a full steering committee was formed to guide the activities, themes and projects of the Initiative.
+The following is a summary of the primary activities of the initiative within its first and second years.Formation of a steering committee: In fall 2016, a full steering committee was formed to guide the activities, themes and projects of the Initiative.

 Research inventory: In fall 2016, the Earth Institute underwent a review of existing research and courses related to adaptation, to take stock of current and ongoing work at Columbia.

 Reading seminar series: The Initiative instituted a reading seminar in spring 2017 to create a common intellectual experience on climate adaptation.
 Each session was facilitated by a different Earth Institute scholar, involving open discussion on a set of readings.

 Earth Institute center director workshop: In April 2017, the Initiative convened a meeting of center directors in order to solicit feedback on activities from the broader Earth Institute community, and develop ideas for future work.